remigijusj/wtf-tools/README.md

 Configuration
 -------------

 Configure WTF before using the above-mentioned facilities.
-Rails initializer dir is a good place for it.
+Rails initializers directory is a good place for it.

 ```ruby
 WTF.options = {